Tracy Akiror

 Tracy Jones Akiror (born 25 August 1997), known as Tracy Jones, is a Ugandan footballer who plays as a midfielder for USL W League club AFC Ann Arbor and the Uganda women's national team.

 Early life

 Jones was born at the Mulago National Specialised Hospital.
 She was raised in Luzira–Kirombe, within Kampala.

 College career

 Jones has attended the Seminole State College (Oklahoma) and the Lindsey Wilson College in the United States.

 Club career

 Jones has played for Kawempe Muslim Ladies FC in Uganda.

+Akiror played for AFC Ann Arbor during the 2022 and 2023 seasons.
+AFC Ann Arbor plays in the USL W League.
+During the 2022 season she appeared in 5 matches and scored 1 goal.
+So far during the 2023 season she has started in 8 matches, scoring 1 goal.

 International career

 Jones represented Uganda at the 2014 African U-20 Women's World Cup Qualifying Tournament.
 At senior level, she played the 2018 COSAFA Women's Championship.